StamusNetworks/scirius/README.rst

 uses the ``service`` command to restart or reload Suricata.
 This means you need a init script to get it working.

-If you have suricata in a docker containers, you have to set scirius into a suricata container and place the reloader on the host.
+If you have suricata in a docker container, you have to set scirius into a suricata container and place the reloader on the host.
 As the following schema :
 - reloader@localhost -[ docker -- container : suricata + scirius ]
 Don't forget to add a shared volume for the rules path.